spryker/spryker-docs/docs/sdk/dev/building-flavored-spryker-sdks.md

 template: howto-guide-template
 ---
 Sometimes, a [simple extendibility](/docs/sdk/dev/extending-the-sdk.html) and core SDK capabilities are not enough.
 This is especially the case when an extension to the SDK requires additional dependencies or a deep integration of the SDK.
 You can extend the SDK by adding more Symfony bundles to the SDK and building your own flavored Spryker SDK image.
-To do this, follow the instructions below.
+To do this, follow these instructions.

 ## Adding more dependencies